ALLIANCE OF LEADERSHIP & INNOVATION FOR VICTIMS OF EXPLOITATION

 Sex trafficking only happens through abduction or kidnapping.

 Abductions and kidnappings account for a small percentage of trafficking victims, and a report from the Polaris Project found that 32 percent of sex trafficking victims were recruited through a friend.
-Some victims of trafficking do not even view themselves as exploited victims and may not realize how caught up they are.

 There is little that can be done to combat sex trafficking.